The luminous red nova variety: AT 2020hat and AT 2020kog: Introduction

 \section{Introduction}

-Luminous Red Novae (LRNe) form a novel class of stellar transients with luminosities intermediate between novae and core-collapse supernovae (SNe).
-These {\sl gap transients} \citep{kas12,pasto19} have a characteristic double-peak light curve, early spectra similar to those of Type IIn SNe and late spectra that migrate from matching those of intermediate stellar types to those of mid-to-late M-type stars \citep[see,][and references therein]{pas19a}.
-These properties allow us to securely discriminate LRNe from the so-called Intermediate-Luminosity Red Transients \citep[ILRTs\footnote{ILRTs always show a very slow spectral evolution, and prominent Ca lines, in particular the typical narrow [Ca~II] $\lambda\lambda$ 7291, 7324 doublet in emission.}, e.g.][]{bot09,bon09,cai18,max20a}, which are believed to originate from eruptions or terminal explosions of super-asymptotic giant branch (S-AGB) stars.
-Nonetheless, some observational overlap between the two classes has been occasionally noted, giving rise to controversial cases \citep[e.g., M85-2006OT1 and AT~2018hso;][]{kul07,pas07,cai19}.
+Luminous red novae (LRNe) form a novel class of stellar transients with luminosities intermediate between novae and core-collapse supernovae (SNe).
+These gap transients \citep{kas12,pasto19} have a characteristic double-peak light curve, early spectra similar to those of type IIn SNe, and late spectra that migrate from matching those of intermediate stellar types to those of mid-to-late M-type stars \citep[see,][and references therein]{pas19a}.
+These properties allow us to securely discriminate LRNe from the so-called intermediate-luminosity red transients \citep[ILRTs\footnote{ILRTs always show a very slow spectral evolution and prominent Ca lines, in particular the typical narrow [Ca~II] $\lambda\lambda$ 7291, 7324 doublet in emission.}, e.g.][]{bot09,bon09,cai18,max20a}, which are believed to originate from eruptions or terminal explosions of super-asymptotic giant branch (S-AGB) stars.
+Nonetheless, some observational overlap between the two classes has been occasionally noted, giving rise to controversial cases \citep[e.g. M85-2006OT1 and AT~2018hso;][]{kul07,pas07,cai19}.

 The LRN phenomenon can be comfortably explained in terms of post common envelope evolution and eventually coalescence in binary systems whose components span a wide range of masses.
-However, the physical processes leading to the common envelope ejection and the path to coalescence are still debated \cite[e.g,,][]{iva13,pej17,met17,sag19,mac18,sok20a,sok20b}.
-The characterization of this species of gap transients is also necessary to provide reliable estimates of their rates, both in the Galaxy and within a volume of universe, although it is now clear that the frequency of LRNe depends significantly on their luminosity and the total mass of the system \citep{koc14,how20}.
-Finally, the study of the evolution of massive binaries is a hot topic, as this has important implications in the formation of close compact binaries \citep{kle20}, that are sources of gravitational waves \citep{abb16,abb17}.
+However, the physical processes leading to the common envelope ejection and the path to coalescence are still debated \cite[e.g.][]{iva13,pej17,met17,sag19,mac18,sok20a,sok20b}.
+The characterisation of this species of gap transients is also necessary to provide reliable estimates of their rates, both in the Galaxy and in the local Universe, although it is now clear that the frequency of LRNe significantly depends on their luminosity and the total mass of the system \citep{koc14,how20}.
+Finally, the study of the evolution of massive binaries is a hot topic, as this has important implications in the formation of close compact binaries \citep{kle20}, which are sources of gravitational waves \citep{abb16,abb17}.